MadWizardDE/Insomnia/README.md

 If it happens that you decide against using Insomnia, the installer will help you to remove everything from your system completely.
 For your convenience, you can run the installer again (or hit "Modify" in the system settings) to add/remove some of the optional features later on.

-🪄 Just download the latest release from GitHub and follow the steps of the wizard.
+To begin download the latest release from GitHub and follow the steps of the wizard. 🪄